 Most larger ships dock at Port Chalmers.
 It is about seven miles or a twenty-minute drive to Dunedin.
 Taxis are generally available at the pier.
+The terminal is 5 minute walk away, with tourist information and free WIFI.

 Smaller ships dock in Dunedin itself, 1km from city center.